spinalcordtoolbox/sct_docker/README.rst

    #.
 If running Docker for Windows, click the Docker tray icon,
       run settings and allow sharing of your `C:` drive with the container, so as to allow access to the path.

+#.
+Finally, reboot your computer after the installation.
+   (Or you might end up with issues afterwards such as ``ssh: connect to host localhost port 2222: Cannot assign requested adress`` )

 Usage
 *****